adelj88/rocm_wmma_gemm/README.md

 1. Add batched implementation for half GEMM
 2. Add BF16 implementation
 3. Explore any possibility of further optimizations (e.g. Stream-K for smaller M, N, K)
-4. Proper tuning for different sizes
-5. Tuning for RDNA3.5 and RDNA4
+4. Tuning for RDNA3.5 and RDNA4
-6. (Maybe) Simplify interface by using leading dimensions, similar to BLAS libraries
+5. (Maybe) Simplify interface by using leading dimensions, similar to BLAS libraries

 ## License